 For employees who wish to make an anonymous complaint to an external service, McCain retains an independent external service provider which is authorized to receive whistleblowing reports in relation to its global business (contact details are contained in the Global Code of Conduct and the Whistleblower Policy).
-All reports received by the external service provider are reported to McCain's Chief Human Resources Officer and Chief Legal Officer.
+All reports received by the external service provider are reported to McCain's Chief Human Resources Officer and Director, Global Legal & Compliance, and are investigated as required.

-Further actions we will take to assess and address risks
+Further actions we will take to assess and address risks.

-To strengthen our stance against modern slavery risks in our supply chain, the Committee has also laid out additional actions it intends to embark upon by the end of FY21:
+To strengthen our stance against modern slavery risks in our supply chain, the Committee has also laid out additional actions it intends to embark upon by the end of FY22:

-1. Increasing the assessment of suppliers
+1. Increasing the assessment of suppliers.

-The Committee will further investigate the modern slavery risks in our direct and indirect supply chains and determine appropriate remediation action.
+The Committee will continue to further investigate the modern slavery risks in our direct and indirect supply chains and determine appropriate remediation action.
 This may involve the replacement of high-risk suppliers with suppliers presenting a lower risk of modern slavery in their operations, business, and supply chains.